Christmas World

 Christmas Tree Care

-• The best way of maintaining the freshness of the Christmas tree is by keeping it a traditional reservoir-type stand.
-It also helps in curtailing needle loss problems.
+• The best way of maintaining the freshness of the Christmas tree is by keeping it in a traditional reservoir-type stand.
+It also helps in curtailing problems of needle loss.

 • The stand used to hold the tree should have adequate water holding capacity.
 On an average, the stand should be able to hold one quart of water per inch of stem diameter.